All Products

 What do I do if I am prompted to enter a password after I configure key pair or private key authentication?

-When a bastion host accesses an Elastic Compute Service (ECS) instance, key pair authentication takes precedence over password authentication.
+When a bastion host accesses an ECS instance, key pair authentication takes precedence over password authentication.
 If key pair authentication fails, password authentication is automatically implemented.
 If a key pair is configured for your host account but no passwords are configured, you are prompted to enter the password of the ECS instance when key pair authentication fails.

-1. Make sure that you configure a valid private key on the bastion host and the private key can be used to access the ECS instance.
-To check whether the private key can be used to access the ECS instance, use the private key to log on to the ECS instance.
-For more information about how to generate a key pair and configure key pair authentication on a bastion host, see How do I generate a key pair and configure key pair authentication?
+Therefore, you need to ensure that the private key is correctly configured on your bastion host and verify that you can access the server with this private key.
+You can verify this by logging on to the ECS instance with the private key.
+For information about how to generate a key pair and configure key pair authentication on a bastion host, see How do I generate a key pair and configure key pair authentication to access an ECS instance?.

 Note

-For more information about how to configure SSH private key-based authentication, see Configure SSH private key-based authentication.
+For information about how to configure SSH private key authentication, see Configure SSH private key authentication.

 Can I use a key pair for authentication when I log on to a bastion host in SSH mode?